robinhood/faust/docs/userguide/models.rst

 "Record" is the only model type supported by this version of Faust, but is just one of many possible model types to include in the future.
-The nomenclature is based on the Avro serialization description format, that supports records, arrays, and more.
+The Avro serialization schema format, which the terminology is taken from, supports records, arrays, and more.

 Manual Serialization
 ====================